-Thanks to a result in \cite{Maharaj} we are able to investigate the isometry-dual property in the large class of algebraic Kummer extensions given by $y^m=f(x)$, where $f(x)$ is a separable polynomial of degree $r$, with $r, m$ coprime and $2\leq r\leq m-1$.
+Using a result in \cite{Maharaj} we are able to investigate the isometry-dual property in the large class of algebraic Kummer extensions given by $y^m=f(x)$, where $f(x)$ is a separable polynomial of degree $r$, with $r, m$ coprime and $2\leq r\leq m-1$.
 These function fields have only one place at infinity, denoted by $P_\infty$.
 Fixing a second place $Q$ associated to a root of $f(x)$, in Theorem \ref{t:isodualKummer} we show that the flag \eqref{eq:seqcodes} satisfies the isometry-dual condition if and only if $m$ divides $2b+1$.
-In this way, our results systematize many facts in all the different examples of this broad class of function fields.

 The article is organized as follows.
-In Section 2 we present preliminary results on function fields, codes and Weierstrass semigroups.
-In Section 3 we investigate the dimension of certain Reimann-Roch spaces and codes associated to these spaces.
-In Theorem \ref{t:isodual} in Section 4 we present our principal result concerning the isometry-dual property on flags of AG two-point codes.
-In Section 5 we present the case of two-point codes and the isometry-dual property over the Hermitian function field.
-In Section 6 we present results for Kummer extensions in Theorems \ref{t:kummer} and \ref{t:isodualKummer}, and provide explicit results for the norm-trace function field and for the generalized Hermitian function field defined by the equation $y^{q^\ell+1}=x^q+x$ over $\mathbb{F}_{q^{2\ell}}$.
-We implemented several examples in {\tt magma} and {\tt sage} to illustrate all the results we present in each section.
+In Section 2, we present preliminary results on function fields, codes and Weierstrass semigroups.
+In Section 3, we investigate the dimension of certain Reimann-Roch spaces and codes associated to these spaces.
+In Theorem \ref{t:isodual} in Section 4, we present our main result concerning the isometry-dual property on flags of AG two-point codes.
+In Section 5, we present the case of two-point codes and the isometry-dual property over the Hermitian function field.
+In Section 6, we present results for Kummer extensions in Theorems \ref{t:kummer} and \ref{t:isodualKummer}, and provide explicit results for the norm-trace function field and for the generalized Hermitian function field defined by the equation $y^{q^\ell+1}=x^q+x$ over $\mathbb{F}_{q^{2\ell}}$.
+We implemented several examples in {\tt magma} and {\tt sage} to illustrate all the results presented in each section.